benwritescode/holobooks/multiplayer/server/README.txt

-To compile this project, you need Mono installed.
+To compile the Holobook server, you need Mono installed.

 Mono is a cross platform open source framework which implements the .NET standard. (and supported by Microsoft)